 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-A bone scan is an imaging test that looks inside bones to find damage caused by a number of conditions, including cancer.
+A bone scan is an imaging test.
+It looks inside bones to find damage caused by several conditions, including cancer.
 It can also help monitor how well cancer treatment is working.

-The test is performed by a certified nuclear medicine technologist and has 3 parts:
+The test is performed by a certified nuclear medicine technologist.

-The gamma cameras, with the help of a computer, will create images called scintigrams.
-Areas that appear lighter or darker could indicate cancer.
+The gamma cameras, with the help of a computer, will create images.
+Areas that appear lighter or darker could indicate an abnormality.

-Usually the entire body is scanned during this procedure.
+Usually, the entire body is scanned during this procedure.
 If results show bone damage that may be caused by cancer, more tests may be needed.
-These tests may include computed tomography (CT) scan, a positron emission tomography (PET) scan, magnetic resonance imaging (MRI), or a biopsy.
+These tests may include:

-Even though the amount of radioactivity is very low, it is recommended that families take these precautions after the scan:
+Even though the amount of radioactivity is very low, experts recommend you and your family take these precautions after the scan:

-The nuclear medicine physician will interpret the results of the scan and will provide a report to the doctor who ordered the bone scan.
-This doctor will then discuss the results with the family.
+A nuclear medicine physician will interpret the scan results and will share them with the doctor who ordered the scan.
+Your child’s primary oncologist will share the results with you.